Improving Expressivity of GNNs with Subgraph-specific Factor Embedded Normalization: Experiments

 \textbf{Baseline Methods.} We compare our SuperNorm to various types of normalization baselines for GNNs, including {BatchNorm}~\cite{ioffe2015batch}, UnityNorm \cite{chen2022learning}, {GraphNorm}~\cite{cai2021graphnorm}, {ExpreNorm}~\cite{dwivedi2020benchmarking} for graph predictions, and {GroupNorm}~\cite{zhou2020towards}, {PairNorm}~\cite{ZhaoA20}, {MeanNorm}~\cite{yang2020revisiting}, {NodeNorm}~\cite{ZhouDWLHXF21} for node, link predictions.

-\textbf{The details of the related work are placed in the Appendix \ref{relatedwork}.
-More details about datasets, baselines and hyperparameters are provided in the Appendix~\ref{experimentaldetails}.
+\textbf{More details about datasets, baselines and hyperparameters are provided in the Appendix~\ref{experimentaldetails}.
 Furthermore, we provide some comparisons with regard to self-supervised leanring, larger datasets and runtime/memory consumption in the Appendix~\ref{additionalexperiment}.}

 In the following experiments, we aim to answer the questions: (i) Can {SuperNorm} improve the expressivity for graph isomorphism test, especially go beyond {1}-{WL} on $k$-regular graphs?~(Section~\ref{sec:git_kregular}) (ii) Can {SuperNorm} help alleviate the over-smoothing issue?~(Section~\ref{sec:oversmoothing_cora}) (iii) Can {SuperNorm} generalize to various graph tasks, including node, link and graph predictions?~(Section~\ref{sec:varioustask})